How might we reimagine the commuting experience for young professionals taking public transportation?

-We asked questions like how often do they ride the BART, their main reason of travel.
-We also asked how strongly do they agree to some statements regarding BART:
+We asked questions like how often do they ride the BART, their main reason of travel, and how strongly do they agree to some statements regarding BART:

 A different color scheme of BART could make me ride the BART more often redesign were affective, I asked the two users with different amount of usages of Airbnb to use the prototype, and observed their interaction with it.

 From the 70 surveys that we've collected, we got an overall positive feedback on a new and improved BART interior: